angularFire - bug in angularFireAuth

 <button name="login" id="login" ng-click="login()">login</button>

-And of course index.html would have the app declaration, the path to all the required angular.js files as well as the right path to your app.js and controller.js files.
+The index.html would of course have the app declaration, paths to all required angular.js files, plus your app.js and controller.js files.

-If you are wondering what is my data structure - I have imported the phones.json file into Firebase and it's original structure looked like this:
+For the data structure, I imported the phones.json file into Firebase.
+The original structure looked like this:

 [